typhooneye/astro-reading/Geoplanetary journal club.md

 ## Sep 28

+### Exogeology from Polluted White Dwarfs

-* only the terrestrial planet or all of the planets including ice giant and gas giant
+* only the terrestrial planet or all of the planets including ice giant and gas giant can be engulfed by the white dwarf phase-sun

   * The high abundance of O suggests there should be the entire solar system